Why the Washington Commanders rebranding is way too much and still not enough

 Branding a company isn’t always about making it stand out from the crowd.
 Often it involves an almost opposite process of helping the organization fit into the environment in which it does business.
 Failure to do so can result in the brand seeming out of place, a fate that looks to have befallen the Washington Commanders.

-Unveiled yesterday, the new name and logo replaced the Washington Football Team branding that had served as a placeholder for the past two years, following the team’s long-overdue abandonment of its previous Native American identity.
+Unveiled yesterday, the new name and logo replaced the Washington Football Team branding that had served as a placeholder for the past two years, following the team’s long-overdue abandonment of its previous Native American identity slur.

 A common complaint on Twitter is that the Commanders branding is “minor league” and inappropriate for a team in the NFL, one of the world’s most prominent sports organizations.
 Where does this perception come from?
 I imagine it’s a result of the new name and logos not meeting people’s expectations of what a major league sports identity is supposed to look like.
 The brand doesn’t sufficiently resemble others in the NFL.